open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

     .Build();
 ```
 **NOTE:** The above limit is *per* metric stream, and applies to all the metric
 streams.
-There is no ability to apply different limits for each instrument.
+There is no ability to apply different limits for each instrument at this moment.

 ### Instrumentation